NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

    1. Click :guilabel:`Expose an API` and  set the ``Application ID URI`` field to ``api``.

    #.
-Click :guilabel:`+ Add a scope` and create a new scope with the following values and then clicking :guilabel:`Add a scope`:
+Click :guilabel:`+ Add a scope` and create a new scope with the following values and click :guilabel:`Add a scope`:

       * Scope name - ``nrfassettracker.admin``
       * Admin consent display name - Admin Access to the nRF Asset Tracker API